whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

 **Cracking:**

 As most players of bamboo flutes are aware, cracking can be an issue.
 I do everything I can to reduce this risk, but a great deal of the responsibility for preventing this falls to the player.
 Sudden changes in temperature and humidity are the problem, and this includes blowing warm air into a cold flute, leaving it in a place that is too dry, leaving it in the sun, in freezing temperatures, etc..
 Many players with cherished bamboo flutes keep them in a humidor of some type.
 I don’t take returns or make replacements of flutes that crack, but I will repair them if possible (and it usually is possible).
+And I sometimes will use an otherwise suitable piece of bamboo if it only displays some minor surface cracking (which I stabilize and seal).
 If you live someplace that is very hot and dry or very cold and dry, you might consider whether bamboo is a good idea.
 You might do better with one of my wooden instruments.
 But generally some common sense flute care will be adequate—just treat them as you would any cherished instrument.

 **Tuning:**